 Staging for basal and squamous cell skin cancers

-Squamous cell cancers have a somewhat greater (but still quite small) risk of spreading.
+Squamous cell cancers have a higher (but still small) risk of spreading.
 Staging is sometimes done, especially for people who have a high risk of spread.
 This includes people who have had organ transplants and those with HIV, the virus that causes AIDS.

-Stages are often labeled using Roman numerals 0 through IV (0-4).
+Stages are labeled using the number 0 and the Roman numerals I through IV (1-4).
 As a rule, the lower the number, the less the cancer has spread.
 A higher number, such as stage IV (4), means a more advanced cancer.

 After looking at your test results, the doctor will tell you the stage of your cancer.
 Be sure to ask your doctor to explain your stage in a way you understand.
 This will help you decide on the best treatment for you.